tfg13/LanXchange/README.md

 LanXchange
 ==========

-A simple tool to copy files over local (wifi-)networks.
+A simple tool for spontaneous, local network file transfers.
 Supports Windows, Mac and Linux PCs and Android phones.

 Features
 --------